tetracorp/k240/docs/_posts/2022-05-23-file-formats.md

 ### k240\_2:english.mgl, french.mgl, german.mgl

 Text strings in each language, compressed in MGL format.
 Anyone creating an unofficial translation for the game would need to modify one of these, then find a way to re-pack it into MGL format.
+Alternatively, you could mod the game to bypass the MGL loader and use uncompressed language files.

 The first 1,210 bytes of each when uncompressed consists of 605 two-byte word offsets for the beginning of each string in the file.

 The rest of the file consists of 7-bit ASCII text strings, terminated by null bytes.
-Newlines are represented by LF only, as is standard on Amiga.
+Newlines are usually represented by LF only on Amiga, but in this file they are instead represented by `0xFF`.
 The file ends with `00 0a`.
 Non-English letters are represented by the following values:

 | Value |Char|
 |-------|----|